jbakse/site_builder/content/3D/index.md

 ```
 ![example_2](images/example_2.png){full-width}

 `Translate()` moves the shapes passed to it.
 Here translate moves the cylinder up.
 Notice that the braces are used to group parameters to translate.
+You can also scale, resize, rotate, and mirror shapes

 The example also demonstrates using `color` to change the color used to render the cube.
 Use color to make it easier to understand your model.